-The following are steps our basement waterproofing technicians take when installing a sump pump system in your home.
-At Basement Systems, our certified basement waterproofers can install a complete sump pump system in just one visit to your home!
+The following are steps our basement waterproofing technicians take when installing one of our sump pump systems in your home.
+At Southern Tier Basement Systems, our certified basement waterproofers can install a complete sump pump system in just one visit to your home!

 For a FREE sump pump installation estimate in New York, including Binghamton, Ithaca, Elmira and other nearby areas, call or e-mail us today!

-First, a sump pump pit is excavated for the liner and pump to be placed in.
+First, a sump pump pit is excavated for the liner and pump to be placed inside.
 This protects your sump pump from the mud and debris around the pump pit.

 When installing a reliable sump pump system, it's a good idea to install a perimeter French drain system, like WaterGuard®.

-The purpose of this drain is to collect water from the basement wall-floor joint, the basement walls and from under the basement floor, and direct it to the installed sump pump.
+The purpose of this drain is to collect water from the basement wall-floor joint, from the basement walls, and from under the basement floor, and direct it to the installed sump pump.

 If your home has concrete block walls, weep holes will be drilled in the blocks at the very bottom to relieve the water and the pressure from the walls.